ajcampbell1333/LBEAST_Unreal/FirmwareExamples/ESTOP_&_Safety_Considerations.md

 - **E-Stop switch doesn't latch:** Replace switch (mechanical failure)
 - **Excessive voltage drop:** Check contactor contacts for pitting/corrosion, verify proper sizing

+## PCB Power Trace Design (Universal Shield)

+### 5V Power Rail to Aux Ports

+**Configuration:**
+- **Total capacity:** 4A across 8 aux ports (≥0.5A per port)
+- **Distribution:** Single trace to all 8 aux ports
+- **Trace width:** 1.2mm (1oz copper, 20°C temperature rise)
+- **Copper weight:** 1oz (35µm) standard
+- **Temperature rise:** 20°C (acceptable for this application)

+**Design Rationale:**

+1. **Single Trace Configuration:**
+   - Simplified routing (single trace along board edge)
+   - 4A capacity only reached in worst-case scenario (all 8 aux ports with ESP32-S3 at 100% duty cycle)
+   - Realistic installations operate well below maximum capacity
+   - Single trace is sufficient given actual load expectations

+2. **Trace Width Selection:**
+   - **1.2mm width:** Handles 4A with ~20°C rise (1oz copper, IPC-2221 standards)
+   - Based on worst-case scenario (all 8 ports at maximum load)
+   - Provides adequate margin for typical operation

+3. **Temperature Rise Acceptance (20°C):**
+   - 20°C rise is warm but not dangerous for PCB operation
+   - 4A load only occurs if all 8 aux ports have ESP32-S3 pulling 100% duty cycle simultaneously
+   - Realistic load expectations: extremely unlikely that any installation will operate at maximum capacity
+   - Typical installations will operate at 20-50% of maximum capacity, resulting in <10°C rise
+   - Integrated fan (optional MCU cooling fan) will provide airflow across entire board, wicking away heat

+4. **Routing Strategy:**
+   - 5V power trace routed along board edge
+   - Takes priority over data I/O traces (power is critical path)
+   - No vias required (single-layer routing)
+   - Edge routing provides better heat dissipation (exposed to air/airflow)

+**Current Capacity Verification:**
+- **Maximum theoretical load:** 8× ESP32-S3 at full WiFi (200mA each) = 1.6A
+- **Worst-case design load:** 8× ESP32-S3 at 100% duty cycle (500mA each) = 4A
+- **Typical installation load:** 8× ESP32-S3 typical (80-120mA each) = 0.64-0.96A
+- **Design capacity:** 4A (worst-case scenario, 4-6× safety margin over typical load)
+- **Actual temperature rise at typical load:** <5°C (well within acceptable range)

+**Fan Cooling Consideration:**
+- Optional MCU cooling fan (40mm, 12/24V PWM) provides airflow across entire board
+- Fan airflow will significantly reduce temperature rise of power traces
+- Even at maximum load (4A), fan cooling should keep temperature rise well below 20°C

+**Future Expansion:**
+- If higher current capacity needed, can increase trace width to 1.2mm or upgrade to 2oz copper
+- 2oz copper would allow 0.4-0.6mm trace width for same current capacity
+- Current design provides significant headroom for future expansion

+### Overcurrent Protection

+**Fuse Protection (v1.0):**
+- **4A fuse** installed on 5V aux power bus (protects all 8 aux ports)
+- Fuse rating matches maximum design capacity (4A total)
+- Protects against:
+  - Excessive current draw from misbehaving devices
+  - Short circuits in cables or connectors
+  - Reverse current from miswired devices
+- Fuse will trip if total current exceeds 4A, protecting PCB traces and buck converter

+**Fuse Selection:**
+- Fast-blow or slow-blow fuse acceptable (fast-blow provides better protection)
+- Fuse should be rated for 5V DC operation
+- Consider resettable fuse (polyfuse) for easier maintenance in field installations

+### Power over Ethernet (PoE) Compatibility

+**Standard PoE Devices:**
+- **Standard PoE (IEEE 802.3af/at/bt) devices are NOT compatible** with Universal Shield aux ports
+- Standard PoE requires:
+  - 48V power (Universal Shield provides 5V)
+  - PoE handshake/negotiation protocol (not implemented)
+  - PoE controller chip (not present on Universal Shield)
+- Standard PoE devices will not activate on 5V supply (safe, but won't work)

+**Raspberry Pi and Jetson Nano:**
+- **Standard devices (without PoE HATs) are SAFE** to connect
+- Pins 4&5 are not connected internally on standard Ethernet jacks
+- 5V power on pins 4&5 is safely ignored (no current flow, no damage)
+- Standard devices will function normally via Ethernet (pins 1-3, 6)

+**PoE HATs/Add-on Boards:**
+- **PoE HATs are NOT supported and may be damaged**
+- PoE HATs connect pins 4&5 to PoE controller chips
+- PoE controllers expect 48V, not 5V
+- Applying 5V to PoE controller may cause damage or malfunction
+- **Do not use Raspberry Pi PoE HATs or Jetson PoE add-on boards on aux ports**

+**Recommendations:**
+- Document clearly that pins 4&5 provide 5V power, not PoE
+- Label aux ports as "5V Power" not "PoE"
+- Verify devices before connecting (check for PoE HATs/add-ons)
+- Use standard Raspberry Pi/Jetson devices without PoE modifications

+### Power Capacity and Copper Weight Selection

+**Standard Universal Shield (1oz Copper):**
+- **Safe for:** 4 or fewer powered Child ECUs drawing current from aux ports
+- **Maximum safe load:** ~2A total (0.5A per port × 4 ports)
+- **Temperature rise:** <10°C at typical loads, <20°C at maximum safe load
+- **IPC-2221 compliance:** Meets standard for 2A @ 20°C with 1.2mm trace width

+**High-Power Universal Shield (2oz Copper):**
+- **Required for:** More than 4 powered Child ECUs drawing current from aux ports
+- **Maximum capacity:** 4A total (0.5A per port × 8 ports)
+- **Temperature rise:** <15-18°C at 4A load with 1.2mm trace width
+- **IPC-2221 compliance:** Exceeds standard for 4A @ 20°C with 1.2mm trace width
+- **Ordering:** Specify "high-power version" or "2oz copper" when ordering PCBs

+**Fan Operation Requirements:**
+- **Standard Shield (≤4 powered Child ECUs):** Fan operation optional but recommended
+- **High-Power Shield (>4 powered Child ECUs):** **Fan operation REQUIRED** during operation
+- Fan provides airflow across entire board, significantly reducing temperature rise
+- Fan should be operational whenever more than 4 Child ECUs are drawing power simultaneously
+- Fan failure should be treated as a maintenance issue requiring immediate attention

+**Heat Testing Requirements:**
+- **Before deployment:** Test Universal Shield under continuous maximum load with heat mapping sensors
+- **Test conditions:**
+  - All powered aux ports at maximum rated current (0.5A per port)
+  - Continuous operation for minimum 30 minutes
+  - Measure temperature rise at power traces using thermal imaging or thermocouples
+  - Verify temperature rise stays within acceptable limits (<20°C for 1oz, <18°C for 2oz)
+- **Documentation:** Record test results (ambient temperature, measured temperature rise, duration, number of powered ports)
+- **Periodic testing:** Repeat heat testing annually or after any hardware modifications

+**Installation Guidelines:**
+- Count total number of Child ECUs that will draw power from aux ports
+- If 4 or fewer: Standard Universal Shield (1oz copper) is sufficient
+- If more than 4: Order High-Power Universal Shield (2oz copper)
+- Ensure MCU cooling fan is installed and operational for High-Power installations
+- Verify fan operation before deploying systems with >4 powered Child ECUs

 ## Additional Safety Considerations

+- **QTY2 Up-to-code Fire Emergency Fire Extinguishers:** One at the Ops Tech Console and another near any hydraulic equipment.
+- **Movable stairs:** Any system that causes players to be lifted into the air must have a physical means of egress in an e-stop emergency.
+- **Hydraulically-actuated equipment should have multiple manual and auto e-stops** located at console and on device.
+- **Theme park safety regulations vary by state** - take steps to abide by the same rules that apply to carnival equipment in your state.
+- **The author of LBEAST disclaims any liability resulting in the use of this free software.**

 - **QTY2 Up-to-code Fire Emergency Fire Extinguishers:** One at the Ops Tech Console and another near any hydraulic equipment.
 - **Movable stairs:** Any system that causes players to be lifted into the air must have a physical means of egress in an e-stop emergency.